gauravmanmode/gsoc_2025_blog/docs/source/report.md

 The following algorithms are now available in optimagic.

 - **Particle Swarm Optimization**
-  This is a population-based method inspired by the social behavior of flocks.
+  A population-based method inspired by the social behavior of flocks.

 - **Spiral Optimization**
-  A global method that searches the space in a spiral pattern.
+  A population-based method that searches the space in a spiral pattern.

 - **Genetic Algorithm**
-  A population-based method using principles of natural selection.
+  A population-based method using principles of natural selection (genes).

 - **Evolution Strategy**
-  A population-based method c that evolves a population of solutions.
+  A population-based method that evolves a population of solutions (actual values).

 - **Differential Evolution**
   A population-based method for global optimization, also implemented in Nevergrad.